moddyz/RayTracingInOneWeekend/README.md

 ![Image](./src/5_diffuseMaterials/output.png)

-Introduced the concept of materials which can be assigned to scene objects, and more concretely, a Lambert material.
+Introduced the concept of a [Material](https://moddyz.github.io/RayTracingInOneWeekend/classMaterial.html) which can be assigned to scene objects, and more concretely, a [Lambert](https://moddyz.github.io/RayTracingInOneWeekend/classLambert.html) material.

 Rays which intersect with an object with the lambert material _scatters_ rays in a random direction based on a spherical distribution above the surface normal.
 This produces a smooth, diffuse apperance on the spheres.